Global Energy Review 2020

 Across all major regions, the power mix has shifted towards renewables following lockdown measures due to depressed electricity demand, low operating costs and priority access to the grid through regulations.

-In the EU, nuclear and coal are adjusting to lower electricity demand and growing renewables availability.
+In the EU, nuclear and coal have adjusted to generation levels still significantly lower and growing renewables availability.

 The share of variable renewables in the electricity mix depends on many factors: wind and solar parks in operation, weather conditions, and total demand.
-In several EU countries, in particular Italy and Spain, new records have been reached during the lockdown period.
+In several EU countries, in particular Italy, Spain and Germany, new records have been reached during the lockdown period.
+The share of variable renewables remain high as lockdown measures are softening.

 Thank you for subscribing.
 You can unsubscribe at any time by clicking the link at the bottom of any IEA newsletter.